shyamsundar1682/M2-embedded/project/2_architecture/README.md

   #### The energy emitted by the infrared source is reflected by an object and falls back on the infrared detector.
   #### When the light emitted by the IR LED falls on the receiver, the resistance of the photodiode falls down significantly.
   #### This photoreceiver is connected with a potentiometer to form a voltage divider circuit, which gives a variable analog output when blinking activity is detected.

+  # 1.3 RF Transceiver Module

+  The RF transceiver module is used in the transmission and reception of radio frequency signals.

+  # 1.4 12V DC power supply

+  Its basically takes an input of 14-20V AC or DC and outputs a constant voltage of 12V.

+  It can supply a maximum of 1A of current at 12V.

+  The board comes with appropriate rectification, filtering circuit, a power indication LED and mounting holes for easy mounting.